x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/recover-an-exchange-server-exchange-2013-help.md

   - The server on which recovery is being performed should have the same performance characteristics and hardware configuration as the lost server.

+  - The _/Mode:RecoverServer_ switch assigns a self-signed certificate to all Exchange Services that require SSL/TLS.
+If the server previously used an SSL/TLS certificate that was issued by a different certification authority, you'll need to re-import the certificate and configure the services to use the certificate.
+Otherwise, users will get a certificate prompt when they try to connect (for example, in Outlook).

   - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-exchange-online-protection-help.md).